carlsednaoui/google-seo-allintitle-scraper/README.md

 ## For users of the previous version:

-Run '$ rake db:migrate' and then '$ rake scraper:update_keywords' to take existing keywords and create associate TitleResult objects in the DB
+Run '$ rake db:migrate' and then '$ rake scraper:update_keywords' to take existing keywords and create associate TitleResult objects in the DB. _Please back up your database before running this if you have info you don't want to lose!_

 ## Updates